fairDataSociety/FIPs/text/0061-personal-storage.md

 0. Choose POD where the metadata will be stored (POD list is available in the IAAS of the Main Identity)
 1. Construct FileMetadata
 2. Split file into blocks
-3. Upload encrypted blocks
+3. Upload blocks
 4. Construct inode metadata for blocks
-5. Upload encrypted inode metadata
+5. Upload inode metadata
 6. Write FileMetadata Feed where the topic is the path (e.g. `/path/to/the/file.md`)
 7. Update the metadata of the corresponding parent directory (e.g. `/path/to/the`)